recoverysource/recoverysource.io/aamod/update.rst

 Responsibility
 --------------

-After a project (website) administrator has given you access to ``Team``, you will likely be able to make changes directly to the website repository.
-Although access can be easily revoked and backups are automatic, most websites will automatically "build and deploy."
-This means care should be taken in order to avoid phrases such as, "oh, I thought that was funny but I didn't mean to actually save it like thit."
+After a project (website) administrator has given you access to their ``Team``, you will likely be able to make changes directly to the website repository.

+**NOTICE:** Most websites will automatically "build and deploy" (or "publish the changes") with all file changes.
+Various safeguards exist to prevent impacting a live/production website--the best safeguard is small/trivial updates that can be easily explained (in the commit title/description).

+**REMEMBER:** We may make mistakes, but we will promptly admit when we become aware of mistakes we have made.
+We will recognize the earnest effort of others and guide them through mistakes.
+Open communication will enable us to reach the newcomer.

+The Code of Conduct used by this project is offered as a basic template that aims to embody A.A. principles, including respect for others and anonymity.

 To accept this responsibility ...